-The days following a loved one’s death are a difficult and stressful time.
+The days following a loved one’s death are a difficult and often stressful time.
 This guide is intended to give you an idea of the matters that will need to be attended to in the days following a death in the family.

 You will see that there are many things which require your attention.
 This may come at a time when you may not feel able to perform these tasks.
 In this case, let us help.
 Our specialist Probate Team have a vast amount of experience in dealing with all aspects of Probate and are on hand to give you the support you need.